MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

 ### Usage metrics report dataset

 When you first launch the improved usage metrics report, Power BI automatically creates a Usage Metrics Report dataset.
 The improved usage metrics report relies on that dataset.
 Power BI then refreshes this dataset daily.
 While you can't change the refresh schedule, you can update the credentials that Power BI uses to refresh the usage metrics data.
-You may need to resume scheduled refresh if the credentials expired, or if you removed the user who first launched the usage metrics report from the workspace where the dataset resides.
+You may need to resume scheduled refresh if the credentials get expired, if you removed the user who first launched the usage metrics report from the workspace where the dataset resides, if the user leaves or is no longer a part of the organization.

 > [!NOTE]
 > While still in preview, the usage metrics dataset may have minor changes which affect custom reports.